 6. Are Dark-Skinned Individuals At Risk For Hypopigmentation After Treatment?

 People with dark skin have a higher risk of hypopigmentation because the laser may remove the pigment from your skin while it is getting rid of the pigment of the tattoo.
-However, it doesn’t mean that you are precluded from treatment, because with caution and the right techniques, hypopigmentation can be avoided.
+However, it doesn’t mean that you can no longer enjoy the benefits of this treatment, because with caution and the right techniques, hypopigmentation can be avoided.